LazyBrush/devops-demo/README.md

 Also, seems others having this issue as recently as 11 days ago asking for update: https://github.com/terraform-aws-modules/terraform-aws-eks/issues/2149

 # Attempt #2

 Try:

-    o In my home region where I may have increased limits over time o Single node group, single node
+- In my home region where I may have increased limits over time
+- Single node group, single node

 Same error.
 Seems the defaults for fleet should allow creation, yet it fails.
 Submitted request for fleet increase in eu-west-2.
 Perhaps my account is old and new defaults have not been applied?

-Lets move on with *any* k8s system.
+Lets move on with _any_ k8s system.

 # Minikube